-A comparison of variegated comfrey types (Last updated 5/20/2024)
+A comparison of variegated comfrey types (Last updated 6/1/2025)

 Symphytum ×uplandicum 'Axminster Gold'

 I'm not sure the origin of this clone, but appears to be the only available variegated clone of Russian comfrey at this time.
-The green portions of the foliage have a slight haze giving them an attractively silvery haze.
+The green portions of the foliage have a slight haze giving them an attractive silvery cast.
 I don't see this in green leaf forms of comfrey so I suspect it may be possible that the surface cell layer is lacking chlorophyll even in areas of the leaf that appear green due to chlorophyll present in lower layers of the leaf.
 'Axminster Gold' can not be propagated true to type via root cuttings as the roots to not appear to contain the variegated tissue.
 Any resulting plants from root cuttings will simply be green leaved.
 To propagate true to type there are two methods.
 Clumps can be divided, keeping only pieces with existing growing points from the crown.
-This is ideal for potted specimens as dividing an in ground specimen will result in fragmented roots which can resprout solid green growth points which can distract from or outcompete the desirable variegated growth.
+This is ideal for potted specimens as dividing an in ground specimen will result in fragmented roots which can resprout solid green growth points which can distract from or outcompete the desired variegated growth.
 Alternatively, lower portions of flowering stems can be cut and rooted to produce true to type plants without disturbing the established parent plant.

 Appears quite similar to 'Axminster Gold' on account of having the same variegation pattern, but appears to have arisen as a sport (first spotted in 2023) in a large patch of common comfrey.
 When dug up it did appear to be growing from what may have been an older root which had at some point become severed from surrounding roots.
 For this reason I don't believe it to be a unique seedling but rather a vegetive sport (mutation) from a neighboring green plant.
 Despite similar appearance it is genetically distinct from 'Axminster Gold' which is generally listed as a hybrid Russian comfrey clone.